The ultimate guide to B2B branding

 A brand is more than a logo, website, or campaign.
 It’s your company’s story, its reason for being, the way you interact with your customers, the products and services you provide, your packaging, your creative decisions, and your marketing style all rolled into one.
 It gives customers a reason to believe in you.

-Research has shown that word of mouth has a huge influence amongst buyers.
+Research has shown that word of mouth has a huge influence on buyers.
 For instance, research summarised here has found that 91% of B2B buyers are influenced by word of mouth, and 50–80% look for peer reviews before making a purchase.

 With a strong brand, you can get your customers talking, buying, and recommending, and there are plenty of success stories to prove the power of a strong brand.